DigitalDefenseFund/slack_hotline/readme.md

 To get set up with ngrok, follow the instructions in this tutorial. https://api.slack.com/tutorials/tunneling-with-ngrok

-You'll want to use port 3000 for http (or whatever you specified in .env)
+Use the subdomain pigeon-testing when running ngrok to get the domain that the Slack app is configured to point to.
 ```
-ngrok http 3000
+ngrok http -subdomain=pigeon-testing 3000
 ```
+Note -- in order to have access to this domain, you will need to be added to our ngrok account.
+Please open an issue and tag @DDF-dev to request access :)

+## Staging App / Sandbox environment

+* Pigeon app is deployed to https://staging-pigeon.herokuapp.com/
+* Slack app is pigeon

+## Slack App configuration
-Once you get your https ngrok url, go to your [Slack bot config](https://api.slack.com/apps).
-You'll need to update the url in a few places...
+If you ever need to configure the Slack app side of things to update what URL the app points at, visit [Slack bot config](https://api.slack.com/apps) to update the URL in the following places...

 * Oauth & Permissions > Redirect URLs section
   * Add the ngrok url PLUS "/oauth"
   * Click "Save URLs"